fischer-matthias/csgo-coach/README.md

 # CSGO Coach
-This webpage is an game-integrated stratbook for csgo clans.
+ is an game-integrated stratbook for csgo clans.

 ## Features
-- Strat collection for each map with different tasks for every user via markdown
+- Strat collection for each map with different tasks for every user via markdown/wysiwyg editor
 - Live game integration with visualization of player loadout and round history
 - Visualization of round-tasks for an specific player during the execute